castle9612/dacon-drug-discovery-prediction2/README.md

 # Drug Discovery Prediction

 Molecular activity prediction project for estimating drug-response values from SMILES strings and molecular descriptors.
-The repository is prepared as a public, portfolio-ready version of the original experiment workspace: private datasets, generated submissions, logs, and trained model artifacts are excluded, while reproducible experiment code, cleaned notebooks, and result figures are retained.
+The project compares classical cheminformatics features, pretrained molecular language models, graph neural networks, and tabular ensemble methods for drug discovery regression tasks.

 ## Project Overview

 This project explores how to improve molecular prediction performance by combining classical cheminformatics features with modern representation learning.
-The original task used molecular SMILES strings and target values such as `pIC50` or inhibition rate.
+The task uses molecular SMILES strings and target values such as `pIC50` or inhibition rate.
 The modeling work compares fingerprint-based XGBoost baselines, ChemBERTa/RoBERTa-style transfer learning, graph neural network experiments, MolCLR representation learning, and AutoGluon-style tabular ensembling.

 The main goal was not only to train a single model, but to understand which representation strategy produced stable predictions and how smoothing or feature engineering could reduce errors in sparse target regions.